Building with RAG

 Pitfalls and Challenges in RAG

-While powerful, RAG systems bring new challenges:
+Although powerful, RAG systems introduce unique challenges:

 How to Mitigate

-• Continuously validate retrieval quality and recall.
+• Continuously test retrieval quality.

-• Use reranking and filtering for precision.
+• Use rerankers and filters for precision.

 Advanced RAG: Beyond the Basics